Free Camping At Birch Lake

 Parking Lot / Boat Launch Area

 On the north end of Birch Lake is a parking area with signage regarding the land use, the boat launch, and an outhouse.
 You can only take small water craft you can carry down the hill to the boat launch.
 No power boats here sorry.
-I believe this is the one and only boat launch.
+I believe this is the one and only boat launch on the lake.

 This is the pathway from the parking area, to the boat launch.
 At the top is a locked metal gate, so you can’t bring bigger boats down here.
 Maybe there’s other areas of the lake that can handle them?
 Maybe you’re not allowed to bring bigger boats?
 I’m not really sure, I’ve never had one.